Locations

 Only promise what you intend to do – you want to maintain credibility.
 If you say you’ll adopt a product for a discount, be prepared to follow through, as Microsoft might include contractual commitments.

-For alternatives, identify the areas you could realistically switch (e.g., you might truly consider AWS for cloud or Zoom instead of Teams for meetings).
+For alternatives, identify the areas where you could realistically switch (e.g., consider AWS for cloud computing or Zoom for meetings instead of Teams).
 Mentioning relevant areas can inject just a bit of competitive tension.
-Microsoft knows most large customers have heterogeneous environments; letting them know you have options puts pressure on them not to take your account for granted.

 Impact:

-This leverage can result in additional discounts or value that pure haggling on existing usage might not achieve.
-For example, an enterprise negotiated its EA and mentioned plans to eventually adopt Azure for ERP systems that were on VMware.
-Microsoft, eager to displace VMware/AWS, included $200K in Azure credits and a 5% extra discount on Azure consumption if that migration happens within 18 months.
+For example, an enterprise negotiated its EA and mentioned plans to eventually adopt Azure for its ERP systems, which were currently running on VMware.
+Microsoft, eager to displace VMware/AWS, included $ 200,000 in Azure credits and a 5% extra discount on Azure consumption if the migration occurs within 18 months.

-On the flip side, by alluding to possibly moving some Office users to Google, a company got an uptick in their Office 365 discount because Microsoft didn’t want to lose any seats.
 Essentially, you can unlock savings beyond the standard volume discount by aligning the negotiation with your IT roadmap (what you will do with Microsoft and what you could do elsewhere).

 Action:

-Consider Multi-Party Bids and Reseller Dynamics: If your EA is sold through a Licensing Solution Provider (LSP) rather than directly, remember that the LSP’s margin and fees are also at play.
 Having two or more LSPs compete for your business (if your enterprise policies allow) can result in better pricing, as they might reduce their cut or offer incentives to win your account.

 Even if you stick with the incumbent reseller for practical reasons, letting them know you’re price-checking their offer can motivate them to give you the best possible terms.
-Additionally, sometimes large enterprises can negotiate certain aspects directly with Microsoft (like an extra concession) and then apply it via the reseller quote.

 Considerations:

-The difference usually will be in how much discount the reseller passes through.
+The difference will usually be in how much discount the reseller passes through.
 Don’t be shy to ask your reseller what additional discount they can obtain from Microsoft’s business desk on your behalf – they might say “this is the maximum,” but if you have a competing quote, you can counter that.
-Another angle: sometimes an LSP will offer added services (like software asset management assistance or training credits) at no extra cost to retain you, indirectly saving you money on those services.

 Impact:

 You might save a few extra percentage points off the EA by injecting a bit of competition on the channel side.
-For example, if one reseller is willing to take a slimmer margin and comes in $100K lower on a $5M deal, that’s $100K saved for the same Microsoft licenses.
+For example, if one reseller is willing to accept a slimmer margin and comes in $ 100,000 lower on a $5 million deal, that’s $ 100,000 saved on the same Microsoft licenses.

 At the very least, you ensure you’re not leaving money on the table due to reseller markup.
-In one case, an organization got their reseller to match a competitor’s offer to waive the first-year financing fee, saving them 3% of the first-year cost.
+In one case, an organization got its reseller to match a competitor’s offer to waive the first-year financing fee, saving them 3% of the first-year cost.
 These aren’t as large as the Microsoft direct discounts, but every bit contributes to the overall goal.

 Action: